Crassula dejecta Jacq.

 Crassula alba, Crassula albiflora, Crassula microsquamata, Crassula undulata, Curtogyne albiflora, Curtogyne dejecta, Curtogyne undata, Curtogyne undosa, Curtogyne undulata, Rochea albiflora, Rochea dejecta, Rochea undulata

-Crassula dejecta, also known as Crassula undulata, is a neat, densely branched, upright, perennial shrublet up to 16 inches (40 cm) tall.
-The leaves are slightly fleshy, green, often tinged red, with a row of rounded, bead-like hairs on the margins that give the leaves a silvery edge.
-There are also small, downward-pointing hairs on the young branches that give the stems a silvery dusting.
-The leaves are opposite, more or less the same length on the whole plant and arranged densely in neat rows up the stems, giving a tidy, geometric effect.
-The flowers are white, sometimes tinged pink, with red sepals, red ovaries that color the center of the open flowers red and red anthers that age to brown.
-They are carried in flat to round-topped, tight clusters at the ends of the branches during midsummer.
+Crassula dejecta, also known as Crassula undulata, is a densely branched succulent shrublet that grows up to 16 inches (40 cm) tall.
+Leaves are slightly fleshy, green, often tinged red, with a row of rounded, bead-like hairs on the margins that give the leaves a silvery edge.
+They are opposite, more or less the same length on the whole plant, and arranged densely in neat rows up the erect stems, giving a tidy, geometric effect.
+There are also small, downward-pointing hairs on the young branches that give the stems silvery dusting.
+Flowers are white, sometimes tinged pink, with red sepals, red ovaries that color the center of the open flowers red and red anthers that age to brown.
+They are carried in tight, flat to round-topped clusters at the ends of the branches during midsummer.
 The flowers develop into small capsules, each holding many tiny seeds.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).